 Being able to change the colour seemed like a cool feature, but not something that we used.
 It was a novelty.
 I also didn’t really understand why I would keep the switch on and control from my smart phone.
 I just saw these as regular bulbs that happened to show different colours.

-I bought two more and put them in my studio/man cave.
-Even there, I didn’t really use the bulbs to their fullest capacity.
+We bought two more and put them in my studio/man cave.
+Even there, we didn’t really use the bulbs to their fullest capacity.
 More to add ambience as the space looks out onto the balcony with a floor to ceiling window.

 Enter my friend M Dave in Amsterdam, who I visited a few weeks ago.
 Dave has an amazing Hue setup that really showed me how powerful the system is and what is possible.
 I was introduced to the ‘the power’ of the Hue Motion detector – my killer app!